 Just When You Thought You Would Never Use Algebra

-This may take a little bit of math but it will look like this amount of CBD in the bottle divided by volume of liquid in the bottle .
-(Now we are really taking it back to old school – by that we mean algebra class, and no it is not always this difficult.)
+This may take a little bit of math but it will look like this amount of CBD in the bottle divided by the number of CBD servings bottle.
+(Now we are really going old school – by that we mean algebra class, and no it is not always this difficult.)

 If that sounded complicated, don’t worry.
 Receptra Naturals lists the strength per bottle while you are shopping so you know what you are getting.
-The recommended serving for the Plus is one dropper 2 to 3 times a day.
-That is .9 mL meaning it is ~40mg per dropper.
+The recommended serving for the 1500mg CBD Plus concentration is one dropper 2 to 3 times a day.
+That is .9 mL meaning it is ~45mg per dropper.
 That was a lot easier!

 Factors in Deciding Your Serving of CBD Hemp Oil